Ivermectin Studies, Journals, Citations update

 the chairman of the tokyo medical association Dr Haruo Ozaki recommends Ivermectin for use with covid patients.
 He notes that the parts of Africa that use Ivermectin to control parasites have a Covid death rate of just 2.2 per 100,000 as compared to 13 times that death rate among African countries that don’t use ivermectin

-Even if you overdose on ivermectin the list of short term potential side effects are not severe.
+Even if you overdose on ivermectin none of the short term potential side effects are severe.
 They include: numbness, tingling difficulty maintaining balance, jaundice.
 The most common side effects are abdominal pain, diarrhea, fatigue, nasea, dizziness.
 Ivermectin has been in use for 40 years, won nobel prize in 2015 for its anti-parasitic properties,

 Gold Standard Scientific Trial criteria